natsuhiko/rasqual/README.md

     bin/rasqual ... -k2 rs0001:0.1,rs0002:0.2 ...

-You may introduce any number of variants with thier effect sizes (Pi values) as comma separated values where each variant ID and its Pi value have to be connected by colon (:).
+You may introduce any number of variants with their effect sizes (Pi values) as comma separated values where each variant ID and its Pi value have to be connected by colon (:).

 ## Warnings